sjerdmann/pyimof/README.md

 ## Quick Example

-Using Pyimov is as easy as
+Using Pyimof is as easy as

 ```python
 from matplotlib import pyplot as plt